nro-bot/minimal_python_demo/README.md

 ### Option 1: Using pip

-If you prefer to use **pip**, the traditional package manager for Python, follow these steps:
+**pip** is the traditional package manager for Python.
+Follow these steps:

 1. Create a Virtual Environment

 Open a terminal (or command prompt) and navigate to the directory where you have the project.

 Run the following command to create a virtual environment:
      ```bash
      python -m venv env
      ```